Zithur/Reach-PoE5-Tester-Manual-1.5-Alternate-Sidebar/docs/Appendix B.md

 | set 390                               | Verify that PSE sees overload and shuts off power.                |
 | status                                | Verify that power is off.                                         |

-B.6 Power Status and overload (IEEE 802.3at)
+Power Status and overload (IEEE 802.3at)
 --------------------------------------------

 Same as above, but use “class 4”, and “set 600” for full power and “set 660” for overload.

-<br>B.7 Power Status and overload (IEEE 802.3bt, single signature)
+<br>Power Status and overload (IEEE 802.3bt, single signature)
 -------------------------------------------------------------------

 | **RT-PoE commands:**                           | **PSE check after commands issued**                                  |